-- We will review your submission and respond to you with acknowledgement of receipt of your complaint within five working days of our having received it.
+- 1. We will review your submission and respond to you with acknowledgement of receipt of your complaint within five working days of our having received it.
 If you have special requirements regarding the correspondence due to a disability, please let us know and we shall do our best to accommodate any alternative arrangements you may require. - 2.
 We will then investigate your complaint.
-This will normally involve passing your complaint to our complaints handling partner, Peter Lynn, who will review your matter file and speak to the member of staff who acted for you. - 3.
-The complaints handling partner will then respond to you in writing or call you to discuss and, it is hoped, resolve your complaint.
+This will normally involve passing your complaint to our complaints handling partner, Peter Lynn, who may review your matter file or alternatively pass it to the firm's Customer Services Manager to do the same.
+In either event, either will speak to the member of staff who acted for you and examine the matter file. - 3.
+The complaints handler will then respond to you in writing or call you to discuss and, it is hoped, resolve your complaint.
 He will do this within 14 working days of sending you the acknowledgement letter.
-Within 7 working days of the call, Peter Lynn will write to you to confirm what took place and any solutions he has agreed with you. - 4.
-Peter Lynn will then send you a detailed written reply to your complaint, including his suggestions for resolving the matter, within 21 working days. - 5.
+Within 7 working days of the call, the complaints handler will write to you to confirm what took place and any solutions agreed with you. - 4.
+If a meeting is not possible or you do not wish to attend one, then a detailed written reply to your complaint, including the firm's suggestions for resolving the matter, will be sent to you within 21 working days. - 5.
 At this stage, if you are still not satisfied, you should contact us again to explain why you remain unhappy with our response and we will review your comments. - 6.
-We will write to you within 14 working days of receiving your request for a review, confirming our final position on your complaint, and explaining our reasons. - 7.
-If you are still not satisfied, you can then contact the Legal Ombudsman using the details that follow.
+We will write to you within 14 working days of receiving your request for a review, confirming our final position on your complaint, and explaining our reasons.

+7. If you are still not satisfied, you can then contact the Legal Ombudsman using the details that follow.